EmonRezaBD/macOS-Tutorial/FileHandling/BasicCommands.md

 5. cat : used for seeing the content of a file
 6. grep: use to separate some contents
 7. clear : will clear the entire screen
+8. exit: This will exit the current terminal